 - Inter Form and Inter School Competitions, such as sports day and X country

-- Primary Festivals for all students in Hampton Vale and Hampton Hargate primary schools.
+- Primary Festivals for students in the 'Hampton' Hargate primary schools

 - Leadership initiatives such a Sports Ambassadors and Primary Festival leaders